-Before we dwell into the specified health uses for the Seed daily synbiotic, it is worth mentioning why they are safe.
+Before we dive into the specified health uses for the Seed daily synbiotic, it is worth mentioning why they are safe.

 When we try out supplements, we wonder about what safety authority regulates them.
 In this case, Seed is monitored by the US and European food and safety authority agencies.

-To top it all off, your daily synbiotic supplement is also completely sustainable, so you will not feel guilty about taking care of your gut health.
+To top it all off, your Daily Synbiotic is also completely sustainable, so you will not feel guilty about taking care of your gut health.